juanroldan1989/applications/README.md

 - `Dockerfile`: Defines how the application will be containerized.
 - `app.py`: The main Flask application logic.
+- `test_app.py`: Unit tests to validate the correctness of the API.
 - `requirements.txt`: List of dependencies.
 - `README.md`: Documentation for the application.